m5071106/WhisperSample/README.md

 #### CLI (sound_trans.py on terminal)

-1. Set sound source to `source` directory.
+1. Set sound source in `source` directory.
 2. Run `python3 sound_trans.py [model1] [model2] ...`
    Conversion will start with models that you indicated. (models are tiny, base, small, medium, or large)
 3. Conversion result is in the `result` directory.)